kefo/ml-perf-issue/README.md

 ./get_source_data
 ~~~

-At this point you will need to modify at least one file to get going, but see the below first:
+At this point you will need to modify at least one file to get going:

 ~~~bash
 cp config.default config